If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Atlanta area inaugurated their union in the mid-eighties and subsequently Dallas, Texas; New York/New Jersey, Washington DC/ Maryland, Los Angeles, California; Chicago, Illinois; Bay Area/San Francisco, California formed local Obosi Associations.
 These town unions of Ndi-Obosi generated an awareness of where we reside and most importantly, how we are faring in this great land, U.S.A.

 After the convention, all autonomous Obosi unions across the country committed themselves to a strong central organization.
 Obosi families living far and outside an existing town union joined ODA.
 Ndi-Obosi in Chicago and San Francisco formed their town unions.
 The number of regional, autonomous Obosi unions under the umbrella of Obosi Development Association is eight (Atlanta, Georgia; Chicago, Illinois; Dallas, Texas; Houston, Texas; Los Angeles, California; New York/New Jersey/Connecticut; San Francisco, California; Washington/Baltimore/Maryland).
-A new branch, Obosi Sons and Daughters of New England came into existence in 2010.
+A new branch, Obosi Sons and Daughters of New England is still in its formation stages since 2010.
 Canada is ODA’s new frontier.
 There is a strong interest of Ndi-Obosi in Canada to join ODA, with some families already playing important roles in the organization.